fartashh/fartashh.github.io/content/post/architecting-serverless-push-notification.md

 tags = ["AWS", "Lambda"]
 title = "Architecting Serverless Push Notification System in AWS" image = "http://fartashh.github.io/images/post/lambda-sns/aws_sns_lambda.png" desc = "Server less push notification system by using AWS Lambda and SNS.
-It is scalable, flexible and integrable with any user management system. it is designed to send user based push notification"
+It is scalable, flexible and integrable with any user management system.
+It is designed to send user based push notification."

 +++